wp-media/wp-rocket-helpers/cache/wp-rocket-no-cache-for-taxonomy/README.md

-# WP Rocket | Disable Page Caching For Specific Taxonomy
+#  WP Rocket | Disable Taxonomy Caching

 Disables WP Rocket’s taxonomy cache file generation on specific taxonomy while preserving other optimization features.

 📝 **Manual code edit required before use!**

-Search for `EDIT THIS` and add the page or post ID's you want to exclude to the array as detailed in the inline comment.
+Search for `EDIT THIS` and add the taxonomy name you want to exclude to the variable value as detailed in the inline comment.

 To be used with:
 * any setup